Wolfgang-25/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello changes the group owner to school for the file hello sudo chown -R vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory sudo chown -h vincent:staff _hello  changes the owner and the group owner of _hello to vincent and staff respectively
+chgrp school hello changes the group owner to school for the file hello sudo chown -R vincent:staff * changes the owner to vincent and the group owner to staff for all the files and directories in the working directory sudo chown -h vincent:staff _hello  changes the owner and the group owner of _hello to vincent and staff respectively sudo chown --from=guillaume betty hello changes the owner of the file hello to betty only if it is owned by the user guillaume